Janet Biggs: Recognition

 Biggs was awarded a Guggenheim Fellowship for Fine Arts in 2018.

 In 2016, Biggs was selected by Lynn Hershman Leeson as part of ArtReview magazine's "Future Greats - the artists to look out for in 2016."
 Also in 2016, Biggs was named a Distinguished Alumni at Moore College of Art and Design.

 The October 2015 Art In America featured an article written by Faye Hirsch on Biggs' work, with a focus on the Blaffer exhibition.

 ArtNew's April 2015 cover article "Art Made in Harm's Way" by Lily Wei featured Biggs' travels to Ethiopia's border conflict, where she filmed local Afar militia as they patrolled the Ethiopian/Eritrean border.

 In 2013 Biggs was awarded a la Napoule Art Foundation Riviera Residency, and in 2009 and 2010 she was selected for The Arctic Circle High Arctic Expedition residency.
 She received an Art Matters Project grant in 2010.
 Janet Biggs was a recipient of a New York State Council on the Arts grant in 2011 and 2009 through the New York Experimental Television Center.
-She has received additional funding grants from Art Matters, the Arts and Science Council of Charlotte, and the Goodrich Foundation.
+She has received additional funding grants from the Arts and Science Council of Charlotte and the Goodrich Foundation.
 In 2004 she received the Anonymous Was a Woman fellowship, and received a painting fellowship from the National Endowment for the Arts in 1989.

-Contemporary Magazine profiled Biggs in their March 2007 issue, and one of her photographs was used as the cover of Spot magazine's Summer 2007 issue.
+Contemporary Magazine profiled Biggs in their March 2007 issue.